 A Photo of the Album Cover for Covenant

-Covenant is the first and only album that I have heard from these guys and it is memorable because of the airtime that it received on the popular music show Headbangers Boll back in 1993 and 1994.
+Covenant was the first and only album that I had heard from these guys at the first writing of this review and it is memorable because of the airtime that it received on the popular music show Headbangers Ball back in 1993 and 1994.
 This may be the finest moment for the genre of death metal in the United States.
 Other than the work done by the late Chuck Schuldiner, this album was the peak of death metal greatness in the United States.
 If there are any albums in the United States that have come out in the 2000’s or later in this genre that are better than this, I’d like to know of any of those kinds of albums.

 The vocals of David Vincent are a mixture of Sepultura during the Max Cavalera years and the extremely heavy Czech band Krabathor.

-Review of the Rest of the Album Covenant
+Analysis of the Rest of the Album "Covenant"

 Grade: 82 out of 100 points (B)